-After packing our cases, we travelled up to Gatwick, to spend the night at a hotel there before getting an early flight the next day.
+After packing our cases, we travelled up to Gatwick.
+We had decided to spend the night at a hotel there before getting an early flight the next day.

-We arrived at the airport quite early and after checking in our oversized cases, we ate breakfast before heading to the departure lounge.
+We arrived at the airport quite early.
+After checking in our oversized cases, we ate breakfast before heading to the departure lounge.
 I was busy answering work emails, when Stu noticed a girl carrying an Ironman branded rucksack chatting to a sporty looking guy.
 He guessed that they might be on our holiday, so he went over and spoke to them.
 Stu’s guess was correct: Bernadette and Jose were also going to be on our holiday.

 When we arrived at the farmhouse, we put our cases in our rooms and then prepared a hearty lunch with some delicious French bread.
 We also had time to look at the schedule for the week…